mikhailshilkov/mikhailio-hugo/content/2020/03/infinicache-distributed-cache-on-aws-lambda/index.md

 "InfiniCache: Exploiting Ephemeral Serverless Functions to Build a Cost-Effective Memory Cache" by Ao Wang, et al. ([link](https://www.usenix.org/conference/fast20/presentation/wang-ao)) is a recently published paper which describes a prototype of a serverless distributed caching system sitting atop AWS Lambda.

+Most distributed caching solutions run on a cluster of VMs.
+The cost of such a cluster is mostly fixed and depends on required memory allocation, no matter how many requests it serves.
+InfiniCache aims to bring a serverless pay-per-request dynamic pricing model to the world of in-memory data caching.

 While reading through the paper, I got fascinated by several techniques that they employed while implementing the system.
 Therefore, I decided to review the paper and highlight its most intriguing parts.
 I target my review at software and IT engineers working on cloud applications.
 I assume the reader has a basic understanding of serverless cloud functions (Function-as-a-Service, FaaS) and their traditional use cases.

 Let's start with a problem that InfiniCache aims to solve.